satya164/quik/README.md

 });
 ```

-The middleware is at the heart of `quik` and is responsible for handling requests, transpiling scripts on the fly and setting up HMR.
+The middleware is at the heart of `quik` and is responsible for transpiling scripts on the fly as well as setting up HMR.
 You can use the middleware directly in any `koa` server,

 ```js
 const quik = require('quik/middleware');